andreipope/andreipope.github.io/tutorials/create-a-cluster-with-multipass-and-k3s.md

 ---
-title: Create a local Kubernetes cluster with Multipass and K3s
+title: How to Create a local Kubernetes cluster with Multipass and K3s
 description: This tutorial is designed to show how you can create a local Kubernetes cluster with Multipass and K3s.
 layout: tutorial
 collection: tutorials